 Second Party Opinion obtained from Moody’s

 The DSTA appointed Moody’s for an external review of the Green Bond Framework.
 The Second Party Opinion provided by Moody’s assigns a Sustainable Quality Score of “Very good” (SQS 2) to the Framework and considers it to be aligned with the four core components of the Green Bond Principles version 2021 (with June 2022 Appendix).
+The most recent assessment by Moody’s in this respect was issued on 29 May 2024.

 According to Moody’s, the Framework demonstrates a high overall contribution to sustainability.
 In addition, based upon information provided by the DSTA, Moody’s considers eleven out of the twelve economic activities to adhere to all EU taxonomy criteria relating to both substantial contribution and do-no-significant-harm (DNSH).
-For the economic activity where this was not fully possible, it is considered that all criteria are adhered to the EU taxonomy, except for the pollution prevention control and DNSH criterion.
+For the economic activity where this was not fully possible, it is considered that all criteria are adhered to the EU taxonomy, except for the pollution prevention and control DNSH criterion.

 Please refer to the full second party opinion report for further details as well as a description of the methodology used.